Columns can be sorting by their heading using the ‘Sorting’ element.

 And if the custom field values are numbers, you must select ‘Custom field as number’.

-(You can use this same method for sorting by category or other taxonomy)
+(You can use the same method described below for sorting by category or other taxonomy)

 By default WooCommerce does not allow sorting based on product attributes.
 So we will use another route to achieve attribute based sorting.
-We will sort the products based on custom field and give each product a custom field representing its attribute term.
+We will duplicate the attribute to custom field and then sort the products based on our new custom field that represents the attribute, thus creating the smart illusion that the products are getting sorted by attribute.

 Once you have added a new custom field to each product with the attribute term as the value, you can not sort the column by the custom field, and in effect, it will appear as if the column is being sorted by an attribute.